 Does Arkansas have state overtime laws that are different from federal law?

-Under Arkansas law, employers must pay employees at a rate of one and one-half the employee's regular hourly wage for working more than forty hours in one week.
+Under Arkansas law, employers must pay employees at a rate of one and one-half the employee's regular hourly wage for working more than 40 hours in one week.

-Some employees are exempt from the overtime requirement.
-Employees engaged in administrative, professional, executive, agricultural or outside sales activities.
+Employees exempt under the FLSA, such as those engaged in administrative, professional, executive, agricultural or outside sales activities, are also exempt under Arkansas law.
 Additionally, the following occupations are exempt under Arkansas law:

 - Independent contractors